erikedwards4/util/README.md

 Armadillo (http://arma.sourceforge.net/), ArrayFire (https://arrayfire.com/),
 and my own a minimal format for Eigen (http://eigen.tuxfamily.org/).

-The C++ command-line programs are written in a consistent style that was carefully developed during the CMLI project.
+The C++ command-line code is written in a consistent style, as carefully developed during the CMLI project.
-In fact, to accelerate the production of command-line tools, I developed an automatic-programming program srci2src.cpp.
+To accelerate the production of command-line tools, I developed an automatic-programming program srci2src.cpp.
 This converts a short source code (srci) to full-length source code (src) in the consistent style.
 It allows me to generate a command-line tool very quickly, starting with a C or C++ function.
 This particular program is only intended for use by myself during development.
 The resulting command-line tools can be used by anyone.

 All of the command-line tools use argtable2 (http://argtable.sourceforge.net/) for parsing inputs and option flags.
-For any of these, use -h (--help) as a flag to get help (description and usage examples).
+For any tool, use -h (--help) as a flag to get help (gives description and basic usage examples).

 The conventions, style and header (cmli.cpp) established here are used throughout my other repos.